 To graph the inequalities, begin with the boundary lines.
-The inequality has the boundary line Since the inequality sign is the line should be dashed, and the region below the line is shaded.
+The inequality y<-x+7 has the boundary line y=-x+7.
+Since the inequality is strict, the line should be dashed and, in this case, the shaded region lies below the line.

 Write a system of inequalities that describes the shaded region.

 The second inequality represent the region below the boundary line y=-1.5x−6.
 The inequality isn't strict so the line should be solid.

 The region that contains the solution set of both inequalities is shown by the overlapping red and blue shading.